moeshy/BAE-Hackathon/README.md

 ## Running Locally

-This site has been made with create-react-app so to run it locally you can clone the repo and run the script npm start
+This site has been made with create-react-app, so to run it locally you can clone the repo and run the script

+npm start

 ### Challenges

 Any task you are given to complete in less than one day is going to come with challanges, such as;

-    Settling into the team in a quick manor while still promoting a psycologically safe enviroment Deciding on which idea to run with and which tech stack best suits that project Splitting the work up so everyone has something enjoyable to do, and the work is spread evenly
+    Settling into the team in a quick manor while still promoting a psycologically safe enviroment

+    Deciding on which idea to run with and which tech stack best suits that project

+    Splitting the work up so everyone has something enjoyable to do, and the work is spread evenly

 ### Future Plans